life-itself/community/content/podcast/a-scientific-approach-to-awakening-and-fundamental-wellbeing-part-2-jeffery-martin.md

 ---
 In this episode of the Life Itself Podcast, Rufus Pollock is joined by Dr Jeffery Martin.
 Jeffery is a founder of the Transformative Technology space, a serial entrepreneur, and a social scientist who researches personal transformation and the states of greatest human well-being.

 In this episode, Jeffery discusses Persistent Non-Symbolic Experience, more commonly referred to as Fundamental well-being.
 He discusses his research and key findings, and the protocols he has developed and tested to help people obtain "fundamental well-being" in a rapid, secular, and safe way.
-For notes, further resources, and to listen as a podcast, head to our website: www.lifeitself.org/podcast
+For notes, further resources, and to listen as a podcast, head to our website: https://spotifyanchor-web.app.link/e/c34gB9Bb8yb

+Watch the episode on YouTube: https://www.youtube.com/watch?v=0l_jrk0HTVY

 ### About Dr Jeffery Martin